solyarisoftware/voskJs/README.md

      Loads once in RAM memory a specific Vosk engine model from a model directory.

-   - `transcript(fileName, model, multiThreads=true)`
+   - `transcript(fileName, model, options)`

      At run-rime, transcripts a speech file (in WAV format), through the Vosk engine Recognizer.
 It supply speech-to-text text detailed info.

-   Using the simple transcript interface you can build your standalone nodejs application, accessing async functions suitable to run on a usual single thread nodejs program.
+   Using the simple transcript interface you can build:
+   - Your standalone nodejs application, accessing async functions suitable to run on a usual single thread nodejs program.
+   - Your custom servers, considering that transcript wraps Vosk Recognizer multithread capability.

 2. Use `voskjs` command line program to test Vosk transcript with specific models (some tests and command line usage [here](tests/README.md)).